PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidUninitializedVariable.md

-#AvoidUninitializedVariable
+﻿#AvoidUninitializedVariable
 **Severity Level: Warning**

 ##Description
 A variable is a unit of memory in which values are stored.
 Windows PowerShell controls access to variables, functions, aliases, and drives through a mechanism known as scoping.

 All non-global variables must be initialized, otherwise potential bugs could be introduced.